steliosk98/LinkedIn-Zip-Solver/README.md

 - one saved path at a time
 - mouse-based path drawing
+- one-click auto-fill of today's solution from zipgameonline.com
 - configurable grid size
 - popup-based workflow only
 - replay through synthetic arrow-key events